 If you don’t feel ready to commit to veganism for a whole month try “Meat Free Mondays“.
 There are loads of helpful recipe books and websites.
 One of our favourites is Jack Monroe because she cooks on a budget and is from Essex.

 Veganism isn’t just about food.
 There’s also skincare products, household products and clothes to think about.
 But don’t get too overwhelmed, just take things one step at a time.

 Sansaar has a wide range of vegan products, we’ve done the research so that you don’t have to.

 2. Reduce your single use plastic consumption

-In addition to this, most plastic is made from fossil fuels and we can all agree that fossil fuels are not eco-friendly.
+In addition to this, most plastic is made from fossil fuels which are not eco-friendly.